joblib/joblib/doc/parallel_numpy.rst

 Note that here we used ``max_nbytes=None`` to disable the auto-dumping feature of ``Parallel``.
-The fact that ``small_array`` is still in shared memory in the worker proceses is a consequence of the fact that it was already backed by shared memory in the parent process.
+The fact that ``small_array`` is still in shared memory in the worker processes is a consequence of the fact that it was already backed by shared memory in the parent process.
 The pickling machinery of ``Parallel`` multiprocessing queues are able to detect this situation and optimize it on the fly to limit